 • If you use incognito mode, install a blocker that works in private browsing too.

-The goal isn’t to make porn impossible to find; it’s to make the path from urge to action long enough that you have time to make a different choice.
+The practical aim is to make the path from urge to action long enough that you have time to make a different choice.

 Step 2: Reduce other high-dopamine inputs (but strategically)